Representation Bending for Large Language Model Safety: Introduction

 Additionally, future unsafe LLMs can do societal harms in ways that are not yet analyzed or perceived, considering the potential emergence of Artificial General Intelligence (AGI) in the coming years or decades \cite{ngo2024the}.
 The rapid advances in LLMs not only expand their capabilities, but also their potential for societal harm \cite{anwar2024foundational, birhane2023hate, predictability, responsible_scaling_law}.
 With increased agency and autonomy, and as large models are scaled and deployed in higher-stakes settings in the real world, ensuring that these models are safe is critical \cite{agentic, responsible_scaling_law}.

-Existing safety training methods (e.g., SFT \cite{sft}, DPO \cite{dpo}, RLHF \cite{rlhf}) are frequently bypassed \cite{zou2023universal, wei2024jailbroken, andriushchenko2024jailbreaking, schwinn2024soft}.
+Existing safety training methods (e.g., SFT \cite{sft}, DPO \cite{dpo}, RLHF \cite{rlhf}) are frequently bypassed \cite{zou2023universal, wei2024jailbroken, andriushchenko2024jailbreaking, schwinn2024soft} and are subject to ``shallow safety alignment'' \cite{qi2024safety}.
 To combat these, {\em adversarial training} is proposed, where during training specific attack methods are remedied \cite{mazeika2024harmbench,wildteaming2024}.
 However, adversarial training only addresses specific types of attacks and does not generalize to attacks that were unseen during training.
 System-level defenses, such as input and output filters~\cite{wildguard2024}, may be hard to scale due to the frequency of checks for every query, need to be upgraded with new and intelligent attacks, and do not make the underlying model inherently safer \cite{zou2024improving}, as they only limit the model's exposure to unsafe content.

 \AlgName{} drives inspiration from these works, and also from the activation steering literature \citep{turner2024steering, panickssery2023steering, cao2024nothing}.
 Activation steering forms {``steering vectors''} by simply {\em taking the difference} of the activations for safe and unsafe prompts, and performs simple arithmetic (e.g., addition or subtraction) to change the model's behavior {\em during inference}.
 Activation steering has limitations for in- and out-of-distribution generalizability, and can compromise model's general reasoning capabilities \cite{tan2024analysing, steering-usability}.